danielolamide/quant-learning-path/stock_tracker.md

 - Understanding the charcteristics of stock data and identification of patterns.
 - Creating visualizations (candlestick charts, line charts).
 - Exploring summary statistics and distribution and trends.

+#### Time Series Analysis
+##### Objectives
+- Analyze and model the behavior of financial instruments over time.
+- Explore concepts like autorelation, volatility and seasonality
 ##### Notes
 - Time series is the study of data points collected/recorded over time.
 - Time series are either stationary or non-stationary.